zpczaizheli/Retro-MTGR/README.md

 ## Process
 ### Step 1: Data Processing
 The goal of this step is to convert the raw data into a format that Retro-MTGR can recognize.
--Navigate to the `original Data` folder:
+- Navigate to the `original Data` folder:
 ```bash
 cd Retro-MTGR
 ```
--If the target is the uspto-50k dataset, run the following code:
+- If the target is the uspto-50k dataset, run the following code:
 ```bash
 python 50k-Data processing.py
 ```
--If the target is the uspto-MIT dataset, run the following code:
+- If the target is the uspto-MIT dataset, run the following code:
 ```bash
 python python mit-Data processing.py
 ```